Presentation to the Community Services Committee

 To sum up, affordable transit and affordable, safe, and secure housing across the range of housing types (i.e., emergency shelters, supportive housing, and affordable housing mixed with market-rent units) are essential.
 Councillors, do the right thing for the less fortunate in Waterloo Region!

-delivered by Richard Walsh, Alliance Against PovertyListen to the audio file: https://clyp.it/aq2mtjcr
+Thank you. delivered by Richard Walsh, Alliance Against PovertyListen to the audio file: https://clyp.it/aq2mtjcr